Snahdul/HaLuMiAi/README.md

 - `SaveConversationAsyncCommand`: Command to save the conversation.
 - `ClearConversationAsyncCommand`: Command to clear the conversation.
 - `LoadConversationAsyncCommand`: Command to load a conversation.

+## RAG (Retrieval-Augmented Generation)

+RAG is used to enhance the responses by retrieving relevant information from a knowledge base before generating the final response.
+This helps in providing more accurate and contextually relevant answers.

+## Kernel Memory

+Kernel memory is utilized for efficient data handling and storage within the application.
+It ensures that the application can manage large amounts of data without performance degradation.

 ## Testing